meldeleon/elixir_notes/elixir_doc_notes.md

 - Functions in the `Enum` module are polymorphic because they work on multiple data types, speicifcally ones that implement the `Enumerable` protocol.

 ### Eager vs. Lazy
-#### The pipe operator
-- The `|>` takes the output from the expression on the left side and passes it as the first argument to the function call on its right side.

-- The below example has a pipeline of operations 00 the first operation creates a list 100,000 items, then we keep
   ```elixir
   iex(3)> odd? = fn x -> rem(x, 2) !=0 end
   #Function<42.105768164/1 in :erl_eval.expr/6>